 Japan-Costa Rica Foreign Ministers' Meeting

-Mr. Katsuya Okada, Minister for Foreign Affairs, held a meeting with Mr. Rene Castro, Minister of Foreign Affairs of the Republic of Costa Rica, who is visiting Japan, on September 15 (Wed.) for about 50 minutes from 11:00 a.m.
+On Thursday, December 8, Mr. Koichiro Gemba, Minister of Foreign Affairs, held talks with H.E.
+Mr. José Enrique Castillo, Minister of Foreign Relations and Worship of the Republic of Costa Rica, who is on a visit to Japan.
 The overview of the meeting is as follows.

 Back to Index